Wiznet/WIZnet-S2E-Tool/README.md

 ### Pre-Required
 #### 1) Python

-WIZnetTool works on Python version 2.7.X.
+WIZnet-S2E-Tool works on Python version 2.7.
 If you don't have Python, refer to https://www.python.org/

 If python already installed, check the version as follow.